INiBICA-CO07/Automatic-Segmentation-Tool/README.md

 `English`: This repository contains all the code for the `BD-PATH` project website, which includes the medical WSI viewing tools and the automatic segmentation tool.

 ---
-**Advertencia**
+**Autoría**

-`Español`: Todo el código del proyecto está desarrollado por Blanca Priego Torres.
+`Español`: Todo el código del proyecto ha sido desarrollado por Blanca Priego Torres.

-`English`: All the project code is developed by Blanca Priego Torres.
+`English`: All the project code has been developed by Blanca Priego Torres.